Circus

 • Reputable acts like Barnum and Bailey have already transitioned to fully human-based, consenting performances.

-• This bill will unify protections already established in Spokane, Darrington, Snohomish, Port Townsend, and Redmond, extending them statewide.
+• This bill will unify protections already established in Spokane, Darrington, Snohomish, Port Townsend, Redmond, and Wenatchee extending them statewide.

 • Over 50 countries and 11 states have already taken similar action.